FixTweet/FxTwitter/README.md

 ✅ Creates media/pfp color-matching theme-color (looks great on Discord!)

-✅ Private, we don't save tweets requested
+✅ Private, we don't save tweets or their media

+Licensed under the permissive MIT license.
+Feel free to send a pull request!

 ### Things to tackle in the future